Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Multimeter

-To properly test an ignition coil, you will need a multimeter.
+To properly an ignition coil, you will need a multimeter.
 This tool is essential for measuring the resistance levels of the primary and secondary coils within the ignition system.
 A multimeter allows you to accurately assess the health of the ignition coil and determine if it is functioning as it should.

 Screwdriver